 Apps and extensions

-Pricing: Too high for a free VPN
+First impression: too high for a free VPN.

 Hola VPN by Reddit